phrsampaio/deft-funnel/README.md

 lx <=   x  <= ux,
 where f(x) might be or not a black box, c(x)=(c_1(x), ..., c_q(x)) are black-box constraint functions, h(x)=(h_1(x), ..., h_l(x)) are white-box constraint functions
-(i.e. their analytical expressions as well as their derivatives are available) and lc, lh, uc and uh are vectors defining the lower and upper bounds of c(x) and h(x).
+(i.e. their analytical expressions as well as their derivatives are available), lc, lh, uc and uh are vectors defining the lower and upper bounds of c(x) and h(x), and lx and ux are lower and upper bounds on x.

 DEFT-FUNNEL builds local (at most fully quadratic) interpolation models from known function values for the black-box functions.
 It solves the